 Contractual commitments summarized in the contractual obligations table include payments to meet minimum funding requirements of our defined benefit pension plans and estimated benefit payments for our unfunded SERP.
-Contractual pension obligations reflect anticipated minimum statutory pension contributions as of December 31, 2012, based upon pension funding regulations in effect at the time and our current pension assumptions regarding discount rates and returns on plan assets.
-Actual funding regulations that are in effect at the time.
+Contractual pension obligations reflect anticipated minimum statutory pension contributions as of December 31, 2013, based upon pension funding regulations in effect at the time and our current pension assumptions regarding discount rates and returns on plan assets.
+Actual funding requirements may differ from amounts presented due to changes in discount rates, returns on plan assets or pension funding regulations that are in effect at the time.

 Payments for the SERP plan have been estimated over a ten-year period.
-Accordingly, the amounts in the "over 5 years" column include estimated payments for the periods of 2018-2022.
-While benefit payments under these plans are expected to continue beyond 2021, we do not believe it is practicable to estimate payments beyond this period.
+Accordingly, the amounts in the "over 5 years" column include estimated payments for the periods of 2019-2023.
+While benefit payments under these plans are expected to continue beyond 2023, we do not believe it is practicable to estimate payments beyond this period.

-Income Tax Obligations - The Contractual Obligations table does not include any reserves for income taxes recognized because we are unable to reasonably predict the ultimate amount or timing of settlement of our reserves for income taxes.
-As of December 31, 2012, our reserves for income taxes totaled \$12.5 million, which is reflected as a long-term liability in our consolidated balance sheet.
+Income Tax Obligations - The contractual obligations table does not include any reserves for income taxes recognized because we are unable to reasonably predict the ultimate amount or timing of settlement of our reserves for income taxes.
+As of December 31, 2013, our reserves for income taxes totaled \$10.7 million, which is reflected as a long-term liability in our Consolidated Balance Sheets.